 If you’ve ever put together a towering stack of documents (sometimes detailed enough to chronicle your life story) in preparation for a tourist visa application, you know it takes weeks on end just to plan a trip.
 But sometimes, the best memories are those created when you travel on impulse.
-Give it a try over the upcoming Eid weekend – there’s a surprising number of countries that offer visa on arrival to UAE residents.
+Give it a try over the five-day Eid Al Adha weekend that kicks off on August 21st – there’s a surprising number of countries that offer visa on arrival to UAE residents.
 Here, we’ve rounded up our five favorites.

 If You're All Loved Up

 Why you should visit: White-sand beaches, turquoise-blue waters, spectacular sunsets, and some of the freshest seafood you’ll ever dine on collectively set the tone for a truly romantic getaway.

 Where you should stay: While there’s no shortage of uber-luxurious resorts across the Maldives, Kanuhura gets our vote.
 A little more bohemian and boutique-y in feel, it is surrounded by hundreds of uninhabited islands and unexplored dive sites.
 You’ll also love how seamlessly it blends with its tropical surroundings; all the villas have been handcrafted using local materials in keeping with an eco-friendly philosophy.

 Travel time: It takes just over four hours to fly to Malé, after which you’ll need another 35 minutes to reach the resort by seaplane.

 If You're Craving a Total Time Out

 Why you should visit: Considering Georgia shares a border with Armenia, Azerbaijan, Russia, and Turkey, you’ll experience an intersection of diverse cultures alongside remote mountain villages, mysterious cave cities, and majestic ancient churches.